En-Be/TardigradeOfMana3D/APPROACH.md

 - Drawing a debug helper at camera view when trigger is pulled
 - Added bullet collision trace channel, adjusted presets

+---

+## Session 07

+Minutes: 25

+DONE
+- Used a linetracesingle by channel to detect a hit, display a debug marker if true